-We see Seven as having a pivotal role in linking the various cultures along the Leeds 7 corridor, hence the name.
-It is accessible to a wide range of people, through its good location, well thought-out physical design and varied artistic programme.
+We see Seven as having a pivotal role in linking the various cultures along the Leeds 7 corridor, hence our name, Seven Arts.
+Our aim is to showcase the best of local and regional talent and attract innovative work from further afield.

 Seven is a not-for-profit Community Interest Company.
 As a CIC, Seven sets out a social mission and provides an annual transparent account of how it delivers on this work.
 It is governed by a small board of Directors.